joshmadakor1/lognpacific-public/cyber-range/threat-hunting-scenarios/__scenario_template(TOR Usage).md

 **Detection of Unauthorized TOR Browser Installation and Use**

 ## Example Scenario:
 Simulates a threat scenario by impersonating a user who installs a TOR browser and presumably uses it to do some dark web shopping on a corporate workstation.
-The script below does the following:
-1. Downloads the TOR browser installer: https://www.torproject.org/download/
-2. Installs it silently.
-3. Opens the TOR browser.
-4. Creates a file containing a list of illicit items, simulating a user keeping track of purchases.
-5. Deletes the file containing illicit items after a period of time.

 ---

 ## Tables: